tgurgick/vid_to_doc/README.md

 Convert video files to documentation using AI transcription and summarization.

+## ⚠️ Important Disclaimer

+**YouTube Download Functionality**: The YouTube download features in this tool are provided for **educational and non-commercial testing purposes only**.
+Users are responsible for ensuring compliance with YouTube's Terms of Service and applicable copyright laws.
+This tool should only be used with content you own or have permission to download.

 ## Features

 - 🎥 **Video Processing**: Extract audio from various video formats